singhprincejeet/sentiment_analysis/README.md

 - maybe stemming makes results worse because when words are elongated they are important to show emphasis of an emotion.
 Stemming cuts that out
 - Further improvements: put heavier weights on emoticon attributes.
 Also organize between positive and negative emoticons
 - better stop word removal
 - Seems like tf-idf has negative effect on accuracy for Naive Bayes classifier
+- Harder to find features that indicate if something is objective or neutral.
+Emoticons / punctuation only help classify if something is positive or negative